Pavel4e5/zapret2/docs/manual.en.md

 - Disable autostart: `rc-update del zapret2`
 - Enable autostart: `rc-update add zapret2`

-## Alternative Installation on systemd
+## Alternative installation on systemd

 On classic Linux distributions with systemd, you can use the provided template unit `init.d/systemd/nfqws2@.service` to run nfqws2 instances.